KI-cheng/Emotion-awareSpeechDialogue/README.md

 #### Example Interaction

 - **User Input:** "I'm feeling really stressed about my exams."
-- **System Output:** [Recognize:sadness] "I understand that exams can be overwhelming.
+- **System Output:** [Recognize:sadness] (SPEECH)"I understand that exams can be overwhelming.
 Have you tried taking short breaks to relax?"

 ## License